 SoleMates are a team of both male and female athletes who raise money for Girls on the Run while training for an athletic event of their choice.
 SoleMates set personal goals, such as running a marathon, to raise critically needed funds that ensure we can serve girls in our community.
 More than half of the 500 girls that participate annually need scholarship support to participate in the program.
 Being a SoleMate is also a great opportunity to give girls an example of healthy living while providing you, a SoleMate, with motiviation to train!
 By becoming a SoleMate, you are doing much more than achieveing your personal fitness goals!
 You are demonstrating your true commitment to the values we are instilling in girls: celebrating their physical and emotional health and transforming the way they see themselves and their opportunities.
 Sign up today to be a SoleMate and let your love of running make a difference in the life of a local girl!

-For more information on how to register to be a SoleMate, visit our website, gotrswmo.org and click on the SoleMates link under the Get Involved tab.
+For more information on how to register to be a SoleMate, visit our website, www.gotrswmo.org and click on the SoleMates link under the Get Involved Tab.

 Champion Athletes of the Ozarks

-Mission- To Build self –esteem, self-confidence and everyday life skills therefore enhancing the lives of children and adults with disabilities through education, sports competition and new opportunities.
+Our Mission is to Build self-esteem, self-confidence and everyday life skills therefore enhancing the lives of children and adults with disabilities through education, sports competition and new opportunities.
 Champion Athletes of the Ozarks has a focus on wellness and fitness.
-A large majority of their athletes have poor balance, coordination and muscle tone.
+A large majority of our athletes have poor balance, coordination and muscle tone.
 Participation in wellness and fitness activities is something they work into the everyday lives of their program participants.
 Running for Champion Athletes of the Ozarks makes you a Champion in the eyes of all the kids and adults with disabilities within this program.

 Contact Information: Susan Miles, 417-890-1599; firstname.lastname@example.org